Ford of Europe: 1981–1989: Breaking new ground

 The 1980s saw a radical change in most of the European Fords which had begun in September 1980 when the Escort switched to front-wheel drive and a hatchback from the traditional rear-wheel drive saloon which became a huge sales success across Europe.

 20 years of Cortina production came to an end in October 1982 with the launch of the new Ford Sierra.
 The new car retained the traditional rear-wheel-drive chassis, perhaps surprisingly at the time when a front-wheel drive system was becoming almost exclusive in this sector of car.
 But in place of its predecessor's conventional, square styling was Sierra's ultramodern aerodynamic styling that was way ahead of its time compared to the competition.
-Initial sales were disappointing, but demand soon increased and the Sierra was Britain's third best-selling car in 1983, its first full year on sale.
-It was built in Great Britain and Belgium and sold well in just about every European country.
+Initial sales were disappointing, but demand soon increased and the Sierra was Britain's second best-selling car in 1983, its first full year on sale.
+It was built in Great Britain and Belgium and sold well in most other European countries.
 Cosworth versions of the Sierra were built from 1986, all of which were capable of 150 mi/h.
 The three-door Sierra hatchback, mostly sold with only a 1.3 petrol engine, was not a popular choice and had been discontinued by the time the Sierra was facelifted in early 1987 when a Sapphire saloon version was launched and the 1.3 engine dropped.
 The original Sierra Cosworth was the last model in the range to feature a three-door hatchback.

 1983 saw the seven-year-old Ford Fiesta receive an updated MK2 version that retained the three-door hatchback bodyshell but smoothed out the previously boxy edges to give it a more modern look and keep it competitive with a string of new European and Japanese superminis which hit the market during 1982 and 1983.
 The sporty XR2 version was relaunched and its power output was increased, as well as receiving the first five-speed gearbox ever fitted to a Fiesta.
 Also in that year, Ford introduced a new four-door saloon to meet the demands of buyers looking for a booted alternative to the Escort and Sierra hatchbacks and estates.
 The saloon derived version of the Escort was named as the Orion but was aimed more upmarket than the Escort with no 1.1 litre engined version and initially only GL and Ghia trim levels.
 It was almost as long as a Sierra and many saw it as a true replacement for the traditional Cortina.